monetplus/MEPiSDK_iOS/README.md

 Following sections provide detailed description of these scenarios.

 #### Status
 MEPi component provides API for getting information required to decide which scenario should be presented to user by integrating application.
-This API provides information such as availability of CASE mobile, presence of TLS client certificate, availability of biometrics etc. Based on these data, integrating application will decide if:
+This API provides information such as availability of CASE mobile, presence of TLS client certificate and its expiration date, availability of biometrics etc. Based on these data, integrating application will decide if:
 - login using CASE mobile can be used
 - activation is required during upcoming login
 - biometrics should be activated and/or used
+- reactivation is required after login

 ##### Components & classes supporting status scenario:
 - `MEPi.StatusFactory`